It’s no secret I love writing. Throughout my career the thing I loved the most was communication, both written and verbal.

 It captures my highest joys, my deepest hurts, my dreams, my hopes.
 It is healing.

-There are no rules to journaling.
+There are no rules with journaling.
 You can write in any style you like.
 No one will edit it or comment on it.
-It doesn’t matter if it has spelling errors or illegible writing.
+It doesn’t matter if it has spelling errors or illegible writing, if you use the old fashioned method of pen and journal book.

 You can draw in it, record favourite quotes, keep special cards or notes from friends, to look back on when you need encouragement.